-This theatre dates back to the 3rd century BC, which once you see it in person, you will be seriously impressed at how well preserved it still is.
+This theatre dates back to the 3rd century BC, and once you see it in person, you will be seriously impressed at how well preserved it still is.

-The theatre was actually destroyed during Roman times and rebuilt out of marble.
-The official hours are from 6 am to 6 pm, but there was no gate or anyone working in this area to monitor times when we went.
-It’s free to enter and enjoy.
+The theatre was destroyed during Roman times and rebuilt out of marble.
+The official hours are from 6 am to 6 pm, with no gate or anyone to monitor the times.
+It’s free to enter after hours and enjoy.
 The Ancient Theatre isn’t the most popular thing to do in Milos, so you’ll likely get lucky and have it all to yourself (we did!).

-It’s also in this spot where the statue of Aphrodite once was, now the original is found in the Louvre, but the people of Milos are desperately trying to bring her home.
+It’s also where the statue of Aphrodite was discovered.
+She now lives in the Louvre, but the people of Milos are desperately trying to bring her home.

-After you visit the ancient theatre, keep continuing onto the small village of Klima.
+After you visit the ancient theatre, continue onto the small village of Klima.
 Klima is one of the picturesque towns of Milos and is where you’ll find colorful fishermen’s houses, known as “syrmatas” along Milos Bay.

-My suggestion would be to grab a cheap bottle of Greek white wine at the grocery store and a reusable cup and enjoy the best view in Milos.
+I suggest grabbing a cheap bottle of Greek white wine at the grocery store and a reusable cup and enjoying the best view in Milos.

 Most of Plaka has traditional Cycladic architecture with whitewashed buildings and blue roofs.
-It’s another small village where anyone can come and do some boutique shopping, have a Greek meal, or enjoy a sundowner while the sun is setting.
+It’s another small village where anyone can go and enjoy the boutique shopping, have a Greek meal, or enjoy a sundowner while the sun is setting.
 There is also a Folk Museum, an archaeological museum, and a couple of idyllic churches.

 Plaka Castle sits on the second-highest peak on Milos.
 This 13th-century castle used to be a refuge from pirate attacks.
 While there are no more pirates, it’s the refuge for sunset seekers.
 Seriously you get panorama views from Plaka Castle at any time of the day, making it one of the best things to do in Milos.